Wasps, rats, other pests, and beneficial visitors e.g. bees

 Bee Swarms

-On the other hand again, honey bee swarms are not a pest at all.
-All bees are protected species, as there’s a serious decline in pollinating species, so swarms must not be destroyed.
+On the other hand, honey bee swarms are not a pest at all.
+All bees are protected species, as there’s a serious decline in those that pollinate, so swarms must not be destroyed.
 The season for such natural events is from April to July.

 The Cardiff, Vale, and the Valleys Beekeepers’ Association (Affiliated to the Welsh Beekeepers’ Association) will collect them instead.